luc-vocab/gc/gc2_website/blog/_posts/2016-04-14-first-look-sleeptrack-interface.md

 The approach I decided on to solve the above issues is to go with an internet-enabled micro-controller.
 The Particle Photon used inside the SleepTrack device is a wifi chip.
 All of its functionality can be controlled over wifi, specifically over a web application.
 And to me this makes a lot of sense for the following reasons:

 * **No LCD monitor:** because the device is worn on the side of the head, even if it had an LCD screen, you wouldn't be able to see it.
-Because the device will not be visible to you most of the time, being able to control it from your smartphone, tablet or PC makes a lot of sense.
+Since the device will not be visible to you most of the time, being able to control it from your smartphone, tablet or PC makes a lot of sense.
 * **Amount of data:** while some of the other bruxism devices such as the Grindcare only expose limited data to the user such as *number of grinds per night*, the SleepTrack captures **all** of the data, namely EMG sensor data and accelerometer motion, several times a second.
 The data is uploaded periodically over wifi.
 Upon waking up, there is no need to "upload" any data, as that will have happened throughout the night.
 All of this requires a sophisticated interface to display the data.
 * **Configuration:** configuring the device, such as changing the biofeedback settings, can be done in a user friendly way.
 * **Firmware upgrades:** the firmware can be upgraded over the air.
 This is an important feature as it allows me to fix bugs, or add functionality even after shipping the device.